FinnAchatz/perf-oriented-dev/exercises/12/README.md

   - luaD_precall
   - luaV_tointeger

+  For `massif` we can see that the tail recursive has some fluctuations and therefore might benefit from an allocator change.

 ##### Result Quality

 The result is sufficient to decide optimization decisions on, as it shows the hottest functions, where they are executed and how much time they each take.
-Because the benchmarks were done seperately for each fibonnaci variant we also know which functions are important for which variant.
+Because the benchmarks were done separately for each Fibonacci variant we also know which functions are important for which variant.
 Since this is theoretically only simulated, optimizing branches is not possible but would not really be viable for an interpreter anyway.

+For massif, this is also a sufficient input as we can analyse the allocation behaviour in great detail.

 ### C) Code Understanding